Skip to content

 Is media secured?
 What codecs and SRTP modes are supported?

-Audio codecs are G.711 µ-law (PT 0), G.711 A-law (PT 8), and G.722 wideband (PT 9), plus RFC 2833 telephone-event for DTMF.
-SRTP is implemented with AES-128-CM and HMAC-SHA1-80 and SDES key exchange (RFC 4568).
-DTLS certificate generation is in place; the DTLS-SRTP handshake is being completed for browser interoperability with WebRTC peers.
+Audio codecs are G.711 µ-law (PT 0), G.711 A-law (PT 8), and G.722 wideband (PT 9), plus RFC 2833 telephone-event for DTMF, with Opus (PT 111) available behind an off-by-default cargo feature.
+SRTP is implemented with AES-128-CM and HMAC-SHA1-80, SDES key exchange (RFC 4568), and DTLS support.
+WebRTC browser calls are shipped, not work in progress: legs bridge into SIP through implemented ICE and DTLS-SRTP on str0m 0.16, with STUN and TURN relay support.

 Why is there a full SS7 stack inside a PBX?